mikeknep/ttt_rust/README.md

 $ brew info rust
 ```

-If you see "rust: stable 0.11.0, HEAD", proceed to install Rust via Homebrew:
+If the brew package matches the version above, proceed to install Rust via Homebrew:

 ```
 $ brew install rust